olcf/hands-on-with-summit/challenges/Find_the_Compiler_Flag/README.md

 $ make
 ```

-If you added the correct flag, you should see evidence of it in the output from the compiler:
+If you added the correct flag, you should see evidence of it in the output from the compiler (i.e., the acc and copyout/copyin lines):

 ```
 main: